 Source: Processed data, 2020

-According to the table presented above, the value obtained is significant = 0,200.
-In view of the fact that the value is significantly larger than the significance level (α) (0,002 > 0.05), therefore it can be concluded that the data distribution is normal.
+In accordance with table 8, the significant value obtained is = 0,200.
+Based on the fact that this value is significantly greater than the significance level (α) (0,002 > 0.05), it was therefore concluded that the data distribution is normal.

 Heteroscedasticity Test

-The Heteroscedasticity Test is used to find out the presence or absence of classical assumptions that are differences in variance from residual for all observations in regression model.
-The precondition that needs to be fulfilled in the regression model is the nonexistence of heteroscedasticity symptoms.
-The Glesjer Test will be applied by regressing the independent variable with the absolute residual value (ABS_RES).
-If the between the independent and the absolute residual is more than 0,05, then there is no problem of heteroscedasticity.
+This type of test is used to determine the presence or absence of classical assumptions relating to the variance from residuals obtained from all the observations in a regression model.
+The precondition that needs to be fulfilled is the nonexistence of heteroscedasticity symptoms.
+The Glesjer Test was applied by regressing the independent variable with the absolute residual value (ABS_RES).
+However, assuming the independent and absolute residual is greater than 0,05, then it has no problem of heteroscedasticity.

-Table 9.
+Table 9: